Zesty.io: History

-Pre-Zesty.io

 Founders Randy Apuzzo and Andy Fleming created Zesty.io as a way to "meet the unique needs of businesses, but also to address the changing needs of the web development community."
-Headquartered in San Diego, Apuzzo and his team at Variable Action built Zesty.io to solve what they perceived to be a recurring problem for businesses’ web presence, which according to them was that "enterprises were either stuck with a professional website that they couldn’t control, or they had to create a do-it-yourself website that lacked the professional design and functionality essential for business growth."
+Headquartered in San Diego, Apuzzo and his team at Variable Action built Zesty.io to solve what they perceived to be a recurring problem for businesses’ web presence.
 After three years in private development, Zesty.io made its official debut in 2010.

 Early investors of Zesty.io include Andy Ballester, co-founder of GoFundMe; Taner Halicioglu, co-founder of Seed San Diego and creator of Facebook hardware infrastructure; and Dave Hagewood, CEO of Psyonix and creator of popular game publisher Rocket League.
 Zesty.io has also earned startup acceleration grants from Google.

-2017

 In December 2017, Zesty.io announced a raise of $1.5M led by ClearVision Equity Partners, a micro-cap equity firm.

 At that same time, Gerry Widmer became CEO of Zesty.io while its co-founder Apuzzo transitioned into the Chief Technical Officer (CTO) role.
 Zesty.io has raised $2.8 million in funding total.
 Widmer, who joined Zesty.io in 2015, was previously general manager of BlueHornet, an enterprise software-as-a-service email platform and division of then-publicly traded company Digital River.